 The term “social” in social media doesn’t always mean you have to be extroverted and outgoing.
 In fact, many people who work in social media are introverts who enjoy working alone.

 I’m introverted myself and I’ve been using Pinterest to drive traffic to my blog since 2017.
 It’s a great platform because you can create content and share it with readers by creating pins without ever having to interact with people.
-And when you do have to interact with people, it’s usually through a computer screen, which can be a less intimidating job for introverts.
+And when you have to interact with people, it’s usually through a computer screen, which can be a less intimidating job for introverts.

 I got into social media when I noticed that everyone was talking about it.

-People would say “Add me on Facebook”, “What’s your IG handle?”, and “What’s your WhatsApp number?”
+People would say, “Add me on Facebook”, “What’s your IG handle?” and “What’s your WhatsApp number?”

 Here are the different ways you can earn money on social media: